photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 If your server runs out of memory, the index is frequently locked, or other system resources are running low:

-- [ ] Try [reducing the number of workers](config-options.md#indexing) by setting `PHOTOPRISM_WORKERS` to a reasonably small value in `compose.yaml`, depending on the CPU performance and number of cores
+- [ ] Try [reducing the number of workers](config-options.md#indexing) by setting `PHOTOPRISM_WORKERS` to a reasonably small value in your `compose.yaml` file, depending on the CPU performance and number of cores
 - [ ] Ensure that your server has [at least 4 GB of swap](troubleshooting/docker.md#adding-swap) configured and avoid setting a [hard memory limit](faq.md#why-is-my-configured-memory-limit-exceeded-when-indexing-even-though-photoprism-doesnt-actually-seem-to-use-that-much-memory) as this can cause unexpected restarts when the indexer temporarily needs more memory to process large files
 - [ ] If you are using SQLite, switch to MariaDB, which is [better optimized for high concurrency](faq.md#should-i-use-sqlite-mariadb-or-mysql)
 - [ ] As a last measure, you can [disable the use of TensorFlow](config-options.md#feature-flags) for image classification and facial recognition